← Back to Home

 - We send email notifications to people you designate as accountability partners

-- Notifications include: your name, the blocked site domain, the group name, and timestamp
+- Notifications may include: your name, the blocked website/domain/app or protection event, the group name, and timestamp

 - You have full control over who receives notifications and can remove partners at any time